hapax/hapax.github.io/assets/simple-physics.md

 But we got pretty darn close with only a few lines of algebra!

-Stokes' law has some wonderful applications, with the simplest being to the *terminal velocity* of a sphere falling through a fluid.
+Stokes' law has some wonderful applications, with the simplest being to the *terminal velocity* of a sphere falling slowly through a fluid.
-This may sound rather artificial, but it lets us estimate the speed at which raindrops and hailstones strike the ground!
+This may sound rather artificial, but it lets us explain why clouds stay in the air, despite being made of droplets much denser than air.
 Let's start by working out the terminal velocity in general.
 A sphere of mass $m$ is pulled down by its weight, $F_w = mg$.
 If it falls through a fluid of viscosity $\mu$, then there will be a